Getting More of the Work You *Want*

 What I have found to be true so far is that once you get to the next plateau, the cycle starts over.
 I recently had a meeting with a life-coach who reaffirmed this for me.
 You have to start again: FIGURE OUT WHERE YOU WANT TO BE, and then be there.
 It's just that simple, and just that hard.
 This time however, you have the advantage of experience.
 You try on different things in your career the way you try on t-shirts to see what fits.
 So far I have learned invaluable things like:

-- I prefer making beautiful and feminine things to bloody gore things.
+I prefer making beautiful things to being covered in blood all day.

 This is the part of my journey where I am now.
 I've realized that my priorities have changed since I first started, and though I still love my job, work is not everything.
 Balance is important.
 Work is meant to be the foundation for which the rest of your life is built, so being honest with yourself about the things you want is the first step.